Closing The Triangle – STAGE 3 HOMES

 With Stage 3 of Fenchurch Park well underway, now is the perfect time to choose your next home in this burgeoning new neighbourhood.

 Creating a new neighbourhood involves much more than simply building houses and hoping people will come.
-Sure, housing is important – and we’ll come to that later – but just as crucial is developing place-making initiatives that will generate a sense of community and well being, to assure people that they are making the right decision moving into the area.
+Sure, housing is important – and we’ll come to that later – but just as crucial is developing place-making initiatives that will generate a sense of community and well-being, to assure people that they are making the right decision moving into the area.

 This idea of creating social hubs around which a new community can grow and prosper is one of the cornerstones of the redevelopment of the Fenchurch neighbourhood in Glen Innes.
 Right from the outset, its new residents were asked about their needs and priorities.
 And as a direct result, a new early childhood education centre was established and the existing Scout Hall re-designated as a community hall – and re-named Te Whare Piringa, meaning Our Place, thus creating a social and activity hub for the new neighbourhood.

 Stage 3, due for completion in February 2020, has mixed lots of freestanding and terraced homes, bringing together the best of the most popular designs of the previous two stages.
 Designed with diversity in mind, the varied housing typologies in Stage 3 offer something for everyone – from affordable housing first-time couples, right through to established families looking for their next-stage home.
-There are freestanding, terraced and duplex-style houses, with two-, three- and four-bedroom configurations, ranging from one to three levels – some of which are expected to have clear sea views from the master bedrooms on the upper floors.
+There are freestanding, terraced and duplex-style houses, with two-, three, four and five-bedroom configurations, ranging from one to three levels – some of which are expected to have clear sea views from the master bedrooms on the upper floors.
 So, there really is almost every combination imaginable.

-One of the key selling points of the homes at Fenchurch Park is that they are all designed and built by GJ Gardner – a known and trusted brand that offers a 10-year Certified Builders Warranty for added peace of mind.
-GJ Gardener-built homes offer minimum standards that are over and above many of their competitors, with specifications and features you would normally find in million-dollar-plus properties.
+One of the key selling points of the homes at Fenchurch Park is that they are all designed and built by G.J.
+Gardner Homes – a known and trusted brand that offers a 10-year Certified Builders Warranty for added peace of mind.
+G.J.
+Gardner-built homes offer minimum standards that are over and above many of their competitors, with specifications and features you would normally find in million-dollar-plus properties.
 For example, they have higher and wider internal doors, wider-than-normal stairs and hallways, 2.7m studs, larger windows that let in more light… the list goes on.
 And although these upgrades may appear to be comparatively small when looked at individually, collectively they make a substantial difference to the quality of living for their new owners.

 Where is Fenchurch Park?

-Located just over a kilometre from the multi-million dollar streets of Glendowie, and less that half that distance to the beautiful nature reserves of Wai O Taiki and Tahuna Torea, with their coastal walks and cycleways fringing the Tamaki Estuary, Fenchurch Park’s location belies its price tag.
+Located just over a kilometre from the multi-million dollar streets of Glendowie, and less than half that distance to the beautiful nature reserves of Wai O Taiki and Tahuna Torea, with their coastal walks and cycleways fringing the Tamaki Estuary, Fenchurch Park’s location belies its price tag.

 The eastern beachside suburbs of St Heliers, Kohimaramara and Mission Bay are just a short drive to the north, and the same distance in the other direction are Sylvia Park and the Southern Motorway.
 And for those working in the CBD, Glen Innes station – 10mins by bus – is just 12km or a 15min train ride into the city.